gmstern/roadrunner/README.md

 # RoadRunner
-### Welcome to Roadrunner, my first JAVA game!
-I developed this game (and artwork) over a two week period as a way to practice my JAVA skills.
-This game was developed using skills learned in my Introduction to Computer Science course.
+ Welcome to RoadRunner, my first JAVA game!
+I developed this game (and artwork)git over a two week period as a way to practice my JAVA skills.
+This game was developed to build on skills learned in my Introduction to Computer Science course.

 ![Alt Text](https://j.gifs.com/XLOzgW.gif)

 ## **GAME INSTRUCTIONS:**

-**GAME OBJECTIVE**: In this game, the player is the roadrunner at the bottom of the window and the objective is to get a high score.
+**GAME OBJECTIVE:** In this game, the player is the roadrunner at the bottom of the window and the objective is to get a high score.
 The roadrunner can only move left and right within the road.

 ![Player](birdPic.png)